opain/TWAS-plotter/README.md

 # TWAS-plotter

+This repository contains functions for plotting TWAS results:

 TWAS-plotter is a tool that creates a Manhattan-style plot for TWAS results using ggplot2.
 It is designed to work with the output of [**FUSION.assoc_test.R** ](https://github.com/gusevlab/fusion_twas/blob/master/FUSION.assoc_test.R).

+TWAS-locus-plotter is a tool that creates locus plots for chosen loci using ggplot2.
+The figures are very similar to those created using the post-process script but the the labels do not overlap, and genes that are available in the TWAS are highlighted.

  Feel free to edit the plotting function to meet your needs.